 Bedford, NH 03110-0832

-You were once a Girl Scout.
-You hiked trails and camped out under the stars.
+As a Girl Scout, you hiked trails and camped out under the stars.
 You canvassed your neighborhood to sell Trefoils and Thin Mints.
 You honed your skills with each badge you earned.
 You learned to lead.
 And you built lifelong friendships.

 Girl Scouts of the United States Alumnae Association